 When you are in De Graff, you'll notice that it is more blue-collar than most other communities in America.
 40.12% of De Graff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, De Graff is a village of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in De Graff who work in community and social services (12.76%), teaching (11.04%), and management occupations (5.64%).

-A relatively large number of people in De Graff telecommute to their jobs.
-Overall, about 8.31% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, De Graff is a great place for families with children to consider.
-First of all, many other families with children live here, making De Graff a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, De Graff has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+De Graff is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, De Graff’s overall crime rate is lower than average for the country.

-As is often the case in a small village, De Graff doesn't have a public transportation system that people use for their commute.
+De Graff is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in De Graff in 2022 was $39,042, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $156,168 for a family of four.
 However, De Graff contains both very wealthy and poor people as well.